offbynull/portmapper/README.md

 #### What if I want to discover only one type of port forwarding device?

 You can use the identify method on PortMapper implementations directly.
-For example ...

 ```java
 List<UpnpIgdPortMapper> upnpIgdMappers = UpnpIgdPortMapper.identify(networkBus);